MoscouCapitale/Mocap/README.md

     - [ ] inputs (text, email, password, etc...)
       - [ ] Read only input
       - [ ] Better multi option dropdown UI
+        - [ ] Make dropdown zone better
+        - [ ] In bricks, make the dropdown display the items choosen (ex in tracklist, show the label "tracklist", at the right a dropdown to select the tracklist, and below the selected tracklist)
     - [ ] Alerts
       - [ ] Modals
         - [ ] Globale confirmation modal